pingcap/tidb-operator/en/deploy-tidb-operator.md

 * [Google GKE tutorial](deploy-tidb-from-kubernetes-gke.md)
 * [AWS EKS tutorial](deploy-on-aws-eks.md)

-If you are deploying in a different environment, a proper DNS addon must be installed in the Kubernetes cluster.
-You can follow the [official documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-dns-cluster/) to set up a DNS addon.

-TiDB Operator uses [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to persist the data of TiDB cluster (including the database, monitoring data, backup data), so the Kubernetes cluster must provide at least one kind of persistent volume.
+TiDB Operator uses [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to persist the data of TiDB cluster (including the database, monitoring data, and backup data), so the Kubernetes cluster must provide at least one kind of persistent volume.
 For better performance, it is recommended to use local SSD disk as the volumes.
-Follow [this step](#configure-local-persistent-volume) to auto-provision local persistent volumes.
+Follow [this step](#configure-local-persistent-volume) to provision local persistent volumes.

-It is suggested to enable [RBAC](https://kubernetes.io/docs/admin/authorization/rbac) in the Kubernetes cluster.
-Otherwise, you need to set `rbac.create` to `false` in the `values.yaml` of both `tidb-operator` and `tidb-cluster` charts.
+It is recommended to enable [RBAC](https://kubernetes.io/docs/admin/authorization/rbac) in the Kubernetes cluster.

-Because TiDB uses many file descriptors by default, the worker node and its Docker daemon's `ulimit` values must be greater than or equal to `1048576`.

-1. Configure the `ulimit` value of the work node.
-See [How to set `ulimit` values](https://access.redhat.com/solutions/61334).

-    {{< copyable "shell-regular" >}}

-    ```shell
-    sudo vim /etc/security/limits.conf
-    ```

-    Set the `nofile` values of `soft` and `hard` of the root account to be greater than or equal to `1048576`.

-2. Configure the `ulimit` value of the Docker service.

-    {{< copyable "shell-regular" >}}

-    ```shell
-    sudo vim /etc/systemd/system/docker.service
-    ```

-    Set `LimitNOFILE` to be greater than or equal to `1048576`.

-    > **Note:**
-    >
-    > You need to explicitly set `LimitNOFILE` to `1048576` or a larger value rather than the default `infinity`.
-Because of a [bug](https://github.com/systemd/systemd/commit/6385cb31ef443be3e0d6da5ea62a267a49174688#diff-108b33cf1bd0765d116dd401376ca356L1186) in `systemd`, the value of `infinity` is `65536` in some `systemd` versions.

 ## Install Helm